Click-Wrap Agreement - Definition

 - Are browse-wrap agreements all they are wrapped up to be, Rambarran, I., & Hunt, R. (2007).
 Tul.
 J. Tech. & Intell.
 Prop., 9, 173.
 This article explains the Browse-Wrap Agreements (BWAs) and investigates how to create standard e-agreements.
 The authors elaborate on the notice requirements for online contracts and how to manifest the assent to online agreements.
 Then, they mention the mandatory and prohibitory terms, remedies and warranties.
 How to apply the BWAs to damages limitations in GTSL (Goods Transactions Substantive Law related to services as well as how to apply the BWAs to damages limitations in service transactions?
 What are the terms related to consumer information and its types, i.e. PII (Personally Identifiable Information) and NPII (Non-Personally Identifiable Information).
 Finally, the privacy policies of BWAs have been described.

 - Into Contract's Undiscovered Country: A Defense of Browse-Wrap Licenses, Streeter, D. (2002).
 San Diego L. Rev., 39, 1363.
 In this research, the author provides details on the Browse-Wrap Contract (BWC) and the undiscovered countries into it.
-The author discusses the BWCs licenses and writes in defence of these licenses.
+The author discusses the BWCs licenses and writes in defense of these licenses.